Travelling to Suriname: flights, visa, vaccinations and currency

 | Hepatitis A | Recommended | 2 weeks before departure |

-| Yellow fever | Required if transiting endemic country | Min.
-10 days before departure |
+| Yellow fever | Required when transiting an endemic country | At least 10 days before departure |

 | Typhoid | Recommended for longer trips | 1 week before departure |

-| Malaria prophylaxis | Only for interior travel | Start 1 week before departure |
+| Malaria prophylaxis | Only for interior trips | Start 1 week before departure |

 Currency

-What else to arrange
+What else to sort out

 - Travel insurance with medical cover for Latin America

-What it costs (full first trip)
+What it costs (first trip, total)

 | Item | Budget |